A-1: Table of Contents and Introduction

 All through history God has been seeking for those whom He could call “His people”.
 In ancient times, God showed His favor towards the descendants of Abraham who later became followers of the laws of Moses.
 These were the people of God in those days.
 Their laws, given to them by God, guided their behavior and government.
 As a result Israel served, in the midst of a pagan world, as the example of a nation that worshiped the God of Heaven.
 They were the “covenant people”, the “chosen people”.

 And this feeling of exclusivity was very much a part of the Hebrews’ religion.
 To them God said, “If you will indeed obey My voice and keep My covenant, then you shall be a special treasure to Me above all people.”
-(Exodus 19:5; also Deuteronomy 14:26, 26:18) How proud the children of Israel must have felt to hear that – “above all people”.
+(Exodus 19:5; also Deuteronomy 14:26, 26:18) To God they were a “special treasure”.
+And to the children of Israel, how proud they must have felt to hear that they were “above all people”.

 No matter how humble we may think we are, there is hardly anyone who doesn’t secretly like to think of him/herself as special, better than others, and unique.
 True, each of us is unique and special to God, and God likes to bestow merit and distinction upon His children… as long as it is tempered with humility and the understanding that everyone else is also unique and special to God.
 Without that perspective it is easy for a group, denomination, fellowship, or even an individual to slip into the misguided belief that they are the one and only people of God.

 God loves His image-bearing creatures, and He values us.
 Because God values human beings, each has intrinsic, essential value.
 This should cause us to value each human being.
 All humans, no matter what their gender, race, skin tone, or creed, are created equal.
 Each person bears God’s image and should be respected and treated as such.
 Neither one’s place nor one’s value in society diminishes a person’s intrinsic value.